telicent-oss/smart-caches-core/docs/jaxrs-base-server/index.md

 from authorization.
 This is useful to help spot endpoints that should be protected but are not.

-The latter exclusion approach is only needed if you have a resource method in a class that defines roles/permissions based authorization policy at the class/parent class levels.
+The latter exclusion approach is only needed if you have a resource method in a class that defines roles/permissions based authorization policy at the class/parent class levels which you need to override, e.g. there's one endpoint in a resource class that should be unprotected despite the class level annotations.

 ## User Attribute ABAC